gzlo/payloadcmsmcp/README.md

 ## 🚀 Deployment

-### Vercel Deployment
+### Railway Deployment

-To deploy this MCP server to Vercel with a permanent Redis connection:
+To deploy this MCP server to Railway:

-1. **Set up a Redis instance**:
+1. **Create a new Railway project**:
-   * Use Upstash Redis (recommended for Vercel)
-   * Or Redis Cloud
-   * Or any other Redis provider that offers a persistent connection

-2. **Configure environment variables in Vercel**:
-   * Go to your Vercel project settings
+   * Go to [Railway.app](https://railway.app) and create a new project
-   * Navigate to the "Environment Variables" section
+   * Choose "Deploy from GitHub repo" and select your repository

+2. **Configure environment variables**:
-   * Add the following variables:
+   * Add any necessary environment variables in the Railway dashboard
-     * `REDIS_URL` or `KV_URL`: Your Redis connection string (required)
+   * For Redis connection (if needed), add your Redis connection string
-     * `REDIS_CONNECT_TIMEOUT`: Connection timeout in milliseconds (optional, default: 30000)
-     * `REDIS_KEEP_ALIVE`: Keep-alive interval in milliseconds (optional, default: 5000)

-3. **Using Vercel KV (recommended)**:
-   * Create a Vercel KV database from your project dashboard
+3. **Deploy your application**:
-   * Vercel will automatically set the `KV_URL` environment variable
+   * Railway will automatically deploy your application
-   * This provides the most reliable connection for Vercel deployments
+   * You can monitor the deployment in the Railway dashboard

-4. **Redeploy your application**:
+4. **Access your deployed application**:
-   * After setting the environment variables, redeploy your application
+   * Railway will provide a URL for your deployed application
-   * The Redis connection will now be persistent across serverless function invocations
+   * You can also configure a custom domain in the Railway dashboard

 <hr>